FredMencier/spring3-demo-fury/README.md

     - FuryClient use version 1.0.0-SNAPSHOT

 # branch fury-ser-annotation
+This branch use the fury-spring-boot-starter : https://github.com/FredMencier/fury-starter

+# repo fury-starter
-- Ajout d'une annotation @FurySerializer permettant de réaliser le register
+- Use annotation @FuryObject to discover and register objects
+- Configuration :
+  - org.fury.withLanguage to define fury language
+  - org.fury.scanPackages list package to scan for objects registration
-- Ajout d'un mediaType fury, *+fury afin de supporter json et fury
+- Use mediaType fury or *+fury (FuryMediaType) to use fury serialization
-- Ajout d'un check du supports dans FuryMessageConverter